dopestfinancial/Dopest-DD-Alpha-Edition/README.md

 Well, we cannot predict the future so we cannot know in advance when the high/lows will be of a stonk.
 The idea of picking 1 day, 5 day, and until now is based on the following strategy: *If a person were to take all of the positions of the poster's history and blindly sold after 1 day, 5 days, or held until now, what would be their total gains?* The days were selected based on experimentation of different time intervals and to optimize the turn around time of the analysis (historical DD posts of authors must be at least 5 days old).

 #### What about when a post is made and the market is closed?
-We calculate the last price avalible to avoid any issues.
+We calculate the last price avalible at the time of the DD posts to avoid any issues.

 ### The filter criteria